CooperBuckingham/HHgHolders.js/README.md

 <pre>
 //====================================================================
-HHgEngine v0.5
+HHgHolders.js v0.5.1
 by Cooper Buckingham
-HeavyHandedGames.com
+HHgHolders.com

-This is a full service, 2d engine, written in javascript, that makes use of all traditional HTML and CSS elements but extrapolates them into a standard sprite system, akin to Cocos2d or Apple's SpriteKit, focusing on sprites and actions.
+This is a 2d object oriented engine, written in javascript.
+It only uses the DOM for rendering.
+While extrapolating everything else into a standard sprite system, akin to Cocos2d or Apple's SpriteKit, that focuses on sprites and actions.

-The standard usage is to use only javascript, and then allow the engine to handle the rest.
-But all elements remain as standard DIVs so any modifications can be made to HTML/CSS/Javascript that would be made to a standard web page.
+The standard usage is to simply use the HHgHolder class and then allow the engine to handle the rest.
+You get to completely ignore HTML and CSS.
+But all elements remain as standard DIVs behind the scenes, so any modifications can be made to HTML/CSS/Javascript that would be made to a standard web page.

 The engine functions entirely independantly of the DOM, except for HHgScene.js which updates all the dirty visible elements per frame.
-HHgScene could be modified to "translate" the engine's data into any one of a number of visual forms.
+HHgScene could be modified to "translate" the engine's data into any one of a number of visual forms/renderers.
+The rest of engine is agnostic.

 The engine is most notably missing a physics system, but in general is not really designed to be a thousands of things bouncing and updating engine.
 Though one could easily be added and then use updates on HHgHolders.

-Doc v0.1
+Doc v0.1.5
 //====================================================================

 Preface: for the most part, you should not need to modify many engine files